-- Early diagnosis is critical to slowing and reducing the spread of COVID-19 in Canada. - As an emergency public health measure, the Minister of Health has signed an Interim Order to allow expedited access to COVID-19-related medical devices. - With the Interim Order, two new diagnostic tests are made readily accessible in Canada: - the Roche Molecular Systems Inc. cobas SARS-CoV-2 diagnostic device; and - o the ThermoFisher Scientific TaqPathTM COVID-19 Combo Kit - An Interim Order is one of the fastest mechanisms available to the Government of Canada to help make health products available to help address larger-scale, public health emergency situations.
+- Our top priority is the health and safety of Canadians. - Early diagnosis is critical to slowing and reducing the spread of COVID-19 in Canada. - As an emergency public health measure, the Minister of Health has signed an Interim Order to allow expedited access to COVID-19-related medical devices. - With the Interim Order, two new diagnostic tests are made readily accessible in Canada: - o the Roche Molecular Systems Inc. cobas SARS-CoV-2 diagnostic device; and - o the ThermoFisher Scientific TaqPathTM COVID-19 Combo Kit

+• An Interim Order is one of the fastest mechanisms available to the Government of Canada to help make health products available to help address larger-scale, public health emergency situations.